dmbarbour/glas/docs/GlasApps.md

 A distributed transaction doesn't have a location, but it must start somewhere.
 With runtime reflection, we can take a peek.

-* `sys.refl.txn.node() : NodeRef` - return a stable identifier for the node where the current transaction started.
+* `sys.refl.txn.node() : NodeRef` - return a reference to the node where the current transaction started.
+NodeRef is a runtime-scoped type.

-This API is useful for keeping associative state per node in a key-value store.
+* `sys.refl.node.name(NodeRef) : Name` - stable name for a node, name is a short text.

+Observing node allows for an application to vary its behavior based on where a transaction runs, e.g. to select different vars for storage.

 Observing the starting node has consequences!
-A runtime might discover that a transaction started on node A is better initiated on node B. Normally, we abort the transaction on node A and let B handle it.
-After observing that we started on node A, we instead *migrate* to node B. With optimizations, we can repeatedly evaluate on node B, *but only while connected to node A*.
-Thus, carelessly observing the node results in a system more vulnerable to disruption.
+A runtime might discover that a transaction started on node A would be better initiated on node B. Normally, we cancel the transaction on node A and let B handle it.
+However, after observing that we started on node A, we instead *migrate* to node B. With optimizations, we can skip the migration step and run the transaction on node B directly, but *only while connected to node A*.
+Thus, carelessly observing the node results in a system more vulnerable to disruption, but this can also be useful to help detect disruption.

 ## Securing Applications